bluecube246/Tumor_Semantic_Image_Segmentation/README.md

 Jinwoo Jung (jj2762@columbia.edu), Hyuk Joon Kwon (hk3084@columbia.edu)

-Note: since github does not allow us to upload large models' weights, please refer below to the Google Drive folder, where it stores all the models' weights https://drive.google.com/drive/folders/1lmVjm3oOQfN7WMPWJKgClInr61icEfPJ?usp=sharing
+Note: since Github does not allow us to upload large models' weights, please refer below to the Google Drive folder, where it stores all the models' weights https://drive.google.com/drive/folders/1lmVjm3oOQfN7WMPWJKgClInr61icEfPJ?usp=sharing

 Also, here is the Youtube video's url:   https://youtu.be/_Jp5uEGGqG0